Mayor of Newark, N.J., carries woman from burning home

 The mayor broke free and moved further into the home to search for the woman, who is "like a big sister to me" and has been his neighbor for the past six years.

 "I felt terror.
-I couldn't breathe.
+I couldn't breath.
 I finally heard her and found her," Booker recalled.

 He hoisted her over his shoulder and carried her to safety.
 Both were rushed to the hospital for treatment, and the woman remained hospitalized in stable condition on Friday, a spokeswoman for the mayor said.